ASCARATHIRA/ASCARATHIRA.github.io/index.md

 <dl>
   <dt> 2021 </dt>
   <dd> Avirup Saha and Balaji Ganesan.
-Short Text Clustering in Continuous Time UsingStacked Dirichlet-Hawkes Process with Inverse Cluster Frequency Prior.
+"Short Text Clustering in Continuous Time Using Stacked Dirichlet-Hawkes Process with Inverse Cluster Frequency Prior."
 Accepted at the 7th SIGKDD Workshop on Mining and Learning from Time Series (MiLeTS), 2021.
   </dd>
 </dl>